antrea-io/antrea/docs/antrea-network-policy.md

 - There is a soft limit of 20 on the maximum number of Tier resources that are supported.
 But for optimal performance, it is recommended that the number of Tiers in a cluster be less than or equal to 10.
-- The v1alpha1 Policy CRDs support up to 10000 unique priority at policy level.
-  In order to reduce the churn in the agent, it is recommended to set the priority within the range 1.0 to 100.0.
+- In order to reduce the churn in the agent, it is recommended to set the policy priority within the range 1.0 to 100.0.
+- The v1alpha1 Policy CRDs support up to 10,000 unique priorities at policy level, and up to 50,000 unique priorities at rule level, across all tiers except for the "baseline" tier.
+For any two policy rules, their rule level priorities are only considered equal if they share the same tier, and have the same policy priority as well as rule priority.
+- For the "baseline" tier, the max supported unique priorities (at rule level）is 150.

 ## Known Issues